-You take four modules in Stage 1 which, once successfully completed, is followed by a final project in Stage 2.
+You take five modules in Stage 1 which, once successfully completed, is followed by a Composition Portfolio in Stage 2.
 For the pattern of part-time study in Stage 1, please consult the School.

 Further details of the modules in this programme are available from the School.

 - Either Advanced Instrumentation or Conducting and Ensemble Direction

 - Composition 2

 - Composition Portfolio (a project focused on the composition of a large-scale work or works, as agreed with your tutor, normally c15-25 minutes in duration)

 Study Skills: This module, shared with students taking the MMus Performance, covers inputting music notation and editing to professional standard using Sibelius software.
 Students will also be introduced to relevant aspects of Music Library IT.

 Composition 1: Portfolio of small-scale original pieces (c.
 10-15 minutes total duration).
 Content to be agreed with your supervisor, ensuring that the portfolio shows sufficient diversity of medium and instrumental/vocal resources.